sanmaneric/PedalSynth/Weekly Progress Reports/Weekly Progress Report.md

 ## Last Week (time in hours)
 	Team Review
-		-Finalized Schematic with Team Member sign off and added to both Git and Canvas -Combined all modules into one circuit and tested the combined circuit, uploading the Breadboard Prototype onto Git and Canvas
+		- Finalized Schematic with Team Member sign off and added to both Git and Canvas
+		- Combined all modules into one circuit and tested the combined circuit, uploading the Breadboard Prototype onto Git and Canvas
-		-Completed and signed off on ongoing project scheadule via Gantt Chart which was uploaded to both Git and Canvas -Began looking into surface mount components to be used on PCB
+		- Completed and signed off on ongoing project scheadule via Gantt Chart which was uploaded to both Git and Canvas
+		- Began looking into surface mount components to be used on PCB

 	Eric Sanman
         - Worked on adding fancier formatting to the schematics (1)